irods-contrib/metalnx-rmd/docs/INSTALL.md

 Install the RMD package on CentOS as root via the command:

- 	# rpm -ivh emc-metalnx-rmd-1.0-1.noarch.rpm
+ 	# rpm -ivh emc-metalnx-rmd-2.0-0.noarch.rpm

 Install the RMD package on a Debian distribution as root via the command:

-	 # dpkg -i emc-metalnx-rmd-1.0-1.deb
+	 # dpkg -i emc-metalnx-rmd-2.0-0.deb

 ##### Controlling Metalnx RMD #####

 By default, the RMD runs on port 8000.
-This property is editable in the configuration file of the daemon, located at <span style="font-family: Courier New;">  /etc/rmd/rmd.conf: </span>
+This property is editable in the configuration file of the daemon, located at `/etc/rmd/rmd.conf:`

      [daemon]
      ip=0.0.0.0